ferguson/node-mpdsocket/README.md

 * `_OK` denotes that the request was completed successfully.
 * `_error` is the error returned if `_OK` is false.
-* `_ordered_list` denotes that the object is an ordered list (see section below).
+* ~~`_ordered_list` denotes that the object is an ordered list~~ Output has changed, see below

+### Output

+Output is different from ewenig/node-mpdsocket.
+It isn't necessarily sane or stable yet.
+Biggest difference is everything returned is wrapped in an array, even things that only ever return a single result.
+Also, _ordered_list isn't currently added.

-### Ordered lists
+### Example
-Some MPD commands, like `listplaylists`, will return an ordered list of objects.
-The structure of these objects looks like this:

-	{ '1':
-		{ playlist: 'playlist-1',
-		  'Last-Modified': '2011-03-19T06:39:44Z' },
-	  '2':
-		{ playlist: 'playlist-2',
-		  'Last-Modified': '2011-03-19T06:41:08Z' },
-	  _ordered_list: true,
-	  _OK: true
-	}

 ### License
 `node-mpdsocket` is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 A copy of the license is distributed with this software.